 Jenny Game-Lopata, Saxophones

 Composer and saxophonist with diverse interests, Dr Jenny Game embraces improvisation, contemporary composition, sound design, Indigenous Australian, Middle Eastern and inter-cultural influences, surprising audiences with the strength and subtlety of her music.
 In 2012, her intercultural chamber opera The Aqueduct, premiered at the Restrung Chamber Music Festival in Brisbane.
 A scholar and educator who has lectured at universities across eastern Australia, Jenny has published articles on a variety of topics including improvisation, intercultural music, opera and music education.
 She is currently Academic Manager at the Southern Cross Education Institute.
 Jenny has been invited to perform her compositions at international festivals including the Wangaratta, Melbourne and Manly International Jazz Festivals.
-She also had works performed at the 1992 New Music Composer’s Conference, the 2012 Bellingen Classical Music Festival (commissioned by Accord Pour Deux) as well as the 1994, 1997 and 2001 Composing Women’s festivals.
+Jenny's works have been performed at the 1992 New Music Composer’s Conference, the 2012 Bellingen Classical Music Festival (commissioned by Accord Pour Deux) as well as the 1994, 1997 and 2001 Composing Women’s festivals.
 In 2019 Jenny composed a new circus opera with director Zebastian Hunter (Cirque du Soleil) that is now touring Europe.
-Jenny received a touring grant with Playing Australia in 1998 following the release of The Jenny Game Quartet’s “Seven Seas” and support for the recording, manufacture and marketing of a The Jenny Game Ensemble’s release “Jacinta's Song” (Move Records, Arts Victoria, 2002).
+The Jenny Game Ensemble toured eastern Australia in 1998 following the release of The Jenny Game Quartet’s “Seven Seas”, assisted by a Playing Australia grant, and recorded The Jenny Game Ensemble’s release “Jacinta's Song” (Move Records, supported by Arts Victoria, 2002) with Peter and Poul.

 Peter Neville, Mallet Percussion